-To avoid injury or death from improper or unsafe machine operation:
+To prevent injury or death from improper or unsafe machine operation:

 - Read the operator's manual and follow all safety instructions.
-If you do not have a manual, obtain one from your Dealer. - Do not allow untrained persons to operate the machine. - Review safety instructions with all Operators annually. - Figure 1.29: MD #184372 Ensure that all safety signs are installed and legible. - Make certain everyone is clear of machine before starting engine and during operation. - Keep riders off the machine. - Keep all shields in place and stay clear of moving parts.
+If you do not have a manual, obtain one from your Dealer. - Do NOT allow untrained persons to operate the machine. - Review safety instructions with all Operators every year. - Ensure that all safety signs are installed and legible. - Make certain everyone is clear of machine before starting engine and during operation. - Keep riders off the machine. - Keep all shields in place and stay clear of moving parts.